CryptGodSon/ForestGate/README.md

 ## Credits
 This game was created by CryptGodSon.
 To learn more about the creator, you can visit their [GitHub profile](https://github.com/CryptGodSon

+## License

+This project is licensed under the [MIT License](LICENSE).

+Feel free to contribute to the project by creating pull requests or submitting issues for any improvements or bug fixes.